Country of origin: cambodia

 [i] To do at home?

-[r] Over there… There was homework from time to time.
-If we didn’t have time to do them in class, we would do them at home.
+[r] There… There was homework from time to time.
+If we didn’t have time to do it in class, we did it at home.

-[r] To read….
-To read, if it’s easy, I can do it.
-In everyday life, I can read, a little bit.
+[r] To read… To read, if it’s easy, I can do it.
+In everyday life, I can read a little.
 If it’s more complicated, I don’t understand.

-[i] When you read, it’s mostly in Chinese?
+[i] When you read, is it mainly Chinese?

-[r] Khmer, I forgot everything.
-The Khmer writing, I don’t remember.
-The Khmer writing, I forgot everything.
-I know how to speak the language a little.
-I spoke it again when I came here.
-Here, I made Khmer friends, I spoke it again.
-With Khmer nationality, I have to be able to speak.
-Otherwise, it is not practical to cross the border.
+[r] I’ve forgotten all about Khmer.
+I can’t remember the Khmer script.
+I’ve forgotten all about the Khmer script.
+I can speak the language a little.
+I spoke it again on the way here.
+I made some Khmer friends here and spoke it again.
+With the Khmer nationality, I have to be able to speak it.
+Otherwise, it’s not practical for crossing the border.
 That’s why I forced myself to learn it again.

-[i] Did you learn this by talking to people?
+[i] Did you learn it by talking to people?

-[r] By seeing each other like that, by discussing everything and nothing.
+[r] By seeing each other like that, chatting about this and that.

 [i] You don’t read it?

 [r] Not at all.
-The Khmer writing, I forgot everything.
+I’ve forgotten all about Khmer script.

-[r] No, I was learning Chinese, but there was one class a day.
-I forgot everything.
+[r] No, I was learning Chinese, but there was only one lesson a day.
+I’ve forgotten everything.

-[i] And today, you don’t want to continue learning French?
+[i] And now you don’t want to carry on learning French?

-[r] My health is not very good… My back often hurts.
-And….
-It’s not easy to learn.
+[r] My health is not very good… I often have back pain.
+And… It’s not easy to learn.
 That’s why I stopped.

 [r] Yes, I often take medication.
 I see the doctor once every three months, he gives me medication.